grafana/thema/docs/overview.md

 ## About Guarantees

-Thema makes it a better choice than any other schema system because of the guarantee it provides to code depending on lineage.
+Thema makes is a better choice than other schema systems because of the guarantee it provides to code depending on a lineage.
 "Depending" here includes code in the same repository, written by the lineage's author.
 In sum, the guarantee is:

 **You can write your program against any schema in a lineage, and know that any input valid against any schema in that lineage will be translatable to the schema your program expects.**

 Coordination is the Achilles heel of all distributed systems.
-Thema's guarantee eliminates the need to coordinate the deployment of independent systems that pass messages to each other, even indirectly.
+Thema's guarantee eliminates the need to coordinate the deployment of independent systems that pass messages to each other.
 The communication contract between these systems [is no longer individual schema, but the lineage](https://github.com/grafana/thema/blob/main/FAQ.md#you-cant-fool-me-breaking-changes-are-breaking---how-can-they-possibly-be-made-non-breaking).
 This **evolutionary decoupling** allows for a novel class of fundamentally decentralized development.

 Thema's guarantee arises from the combination of smaller, machine-checkable constraints on what constitutes a valid lineage. **Not all planned rules are fully implemented as checked invariants yet; until they are, this guarantee is wobbly, and the Thema project should be considered unstable.** The [invariants (TODO) doc](invariants.md) enumerates the granular rules, their completeness, and enforcement mechanism.

 Thema will be considered a mature, stable project when all the intended invariants are machine-checked.
 Even when this milestone is reached, however, certain caveats will remain:

 * Programs need to have the most updated version of the lineage, in case they receive inputs that are valid, but against a schema they are not yet aware of.
 This implies a publishing and distribution model for lineages is necessary, as well as an append-only immutability requirement.
 See [Publishing (TODO)](publishing.md).
 * Even with lenses and lacunae, some data semantics will result in practical limits on surpriseless translation of message intent.
 As the Project Cambria folks [note](https://www.inkandswitch.com/cambria/#findings), a practical breaking point will eventually be reached.
+Thema is not a magical silver bullet.